liferay-design/liferay.design/src/markdown/handbook/tools/jira/issues/story.md

 ***User stories serve a number of key benefits:***

+A good [reference](https://www.futurelearn.com/info/courses/agile-delivery-course/0/steps/247842) about story benefits:

 - ***Stories keep the focus on the user.*** A to-do list keeps the team focused on tasks that need to be checked off, but a collection of stories keeps the team focused on solving problems for real users.

 - ***Stories enable collaboration.*** With the end goal defined, the team can work together to decide how best to serve the user and meet that goal.

 - ***Stories drive creative solutions.*** Stories encourage the team to think critically and creatively about how to best solve for an end goal.

 - ***Stories create momentum.*** With each passing story, the development team enjoys a small challenge and a small win, driving momentum.

 ## Workflow